johnrigler/alp/README.md

  - keeps critical data memory resident and therefore hidden
  - should be very easy to understand
  - relies on shell inheritance and overloading
- - seeks to elucidate how ethereum can be used in conjunction to religion and law
+ - seeks to elucidate how cryptocurrency can be used in conjunction to religion and law
  - an abstract religion known as soirism is defacto declared by the use of this package

 -() { :; }